-Construction of improvements along with GCID Main Canal would occur in the winter during the regular shutdown period.
-For the additional siphons on the Main Canal, a portion of the canal around the siphon would be dewatered using an earth coffer dam lined with geomembrane and sump pumps.
-Using a bore-and-jack procedure a new barrel would be installed, and new headwalls on the upstream and downstream end would be installed to approximately match the existing headwall.
+The new Walker and Willow Creek siphons would consist of five 10-foot-wide by 8.5-feet-tall barrels.
+Construction is expected to require canal bypass, and access to the siphon work sites is expected to be from Interstate 5 (I-5) to SR 162.
+The use of individual county roads would be required (i.e., County Road P, County Road 48, County Road 53).
+For the railroad siphon, a portion of the canal would be dewatered using an earthen coffer dam lined with geomembrane and sump pumps.
+The new barrel would be installed using a bore-and-jack procedure, and new headwalls on the upstream and downstream end would be installed to approximately match the existing headwall.
 Construction staging areas would be in the immediate area of the improvements.
-The proposed upgrade of the railroad siphon would require coordination and planning with the railroad owners.
-Construction restrictions may exist regarding minimizing interference with regular railroad operations.
+It is anticipated that coordination and planning with the railroad owners would be required for work within and adjacent to the railroad right-of-way.
+Construction restrictions may be required by the railroad owners to minimize interference with regular railroad operations.
 To the extent possible, upgrades to the railroad siphon would take place during periods of lowest train traffic, and railroad shutdown time would be minimized.

+The Project would also involve GCID Main Canal improvements between MP 26 and MP 41.3 to increase the freeboard between the city of Willows and the TRR to a standard 2.5 feet; under existing conditions the freeboard range is 1 to 2 feet.
+The Project would also require road improvements to approximately 17 miles of left bank canal road between the existing Willow Creek siphon and the existing Funks Creek siphon to ensure an all-weather road surface (Figure 2-8).
+These road improvements would primarily consist of adding approximately 6 inches of aggregate base material.
 Earthwork related to the GCID Main Canal to increase the freeboard to 2.5 feet would require a total fill of 5,000 cubic yards.
 There would be no excavation and only minor reshaping and addition of fill to the sides of the canal.
-The fill would be sourced from other project spoils and there would be no net import.
-Construction related to roughly 17 miles of road improvements would require approximately 27,000 cubic yards of aggregate base.
-It is anticipated the aggregate would be imported from a rock plant within 20 miles of the GCID Main Canal.
-The GCID improvements along the Main Canal and the existing road would occur within existing rights-of-way and construction would not permanently remove any existing crops.
+The fill would be sourced from other onsite spoils and there would be no net import.
+Construction activities for the 17 miles of canal road improvements would require approximately 27,000 cubic yards of aggregate base.
+It is anticipated the aggregate would be imported from a commercial rock facility within 20 miles of the GCID Main Canal.
+The GCID improvements along the Main Canal and the existing road would occur within established rights-of-way and construction would not permanently remove any existing crops.